reapertechlabs/coredns-unifi-names/README.md

     #   username: username to use for login
     #   password: password to use for login
     #   ssl-certificate-fingerprint: an sha1 hash to verify the ssl certifacte with
     #    (if skipped the normal verification process will be used, usefull for self signed certificates)
     # example:
     Unifi https://localhost:8443/ default admin secret1234 00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00
     # standart ttl to use (this is also the refresh rate of getting the clients)
     TTL 3600
     # enable debug log output
     Debug
+    # enable SSL Verification (default is false)
+    VerifySSL
 }
 ```